CiscoTestAutomation/getting-started/source/quickstart/quickstartintro.rst

 *Result*: The system displays a list of the packages and the installed versions.

-.. important:: The major and minor versions must all match.
+.. attention:: The major and minor versions must all match.
 It's okay if the patch version varies.

 DevNet community users
 ^^^^^^^^^^^^^^^^^^^^^^^
+.. tip:: You can find the latest information about releases on Twitter at #pyATS.

 .. csv-table:: DevNet user upgrade options
     :file: UpgradeExternal.csv